fibbojs/fibbo/docs/api/core/classes/FController.md

 # Class: `abstract` FController

-The base class for all 2D and 3D controllers in Fibbo.
+The base class for all controllers in Fibbo.

 ## Constructors